Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 However, we strongly recommend updating your codebase to the new Xperience by Kentico components.
 See [Editing components in Xperience by Kentico](https://docs.xperience.io/x/wIfWCQ) to learn more.

-To convert page builder data to a format suitable for the Xperience by Kentico components, the Migration Tool provides an advanced migration mode that utilizes API discovery on the source instance.
+To convert page builder data to a format suitable for the Xperience by Kentico components, the Kentico Migration Tool provides an advanced migration mode that utilizes API discovery on the source instance.
 The advanced mode currently provides the following data conversion: